ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/config-servers1.png)

-- Next choose the `Snapshots` section, select your snapshot (NB: the latest available snapshot is now v0.10.0) and from the contextual menu you `Activate` it.
+- Next choose the `Snapshots` section, select your snapshot (the latest available snapshot is now v0.10.0) and from the contextual menu you `Activate` it.
+If the `Activate` menu item is not showing in the drop-down, make sure you have selected the `Advanced` profile for the user in the Workflow Center.

 ![](images/config-servers2.png)

-Note the next steps reference environment variables which require information from the [deployment of the micro-service](#deploy-the-baca-mediator-microservice) so if you have not completed that yet then go to that section and return here to complete the `BAW` servers configuration.
+Note that the next steps reference environment variables which require information from the [deployment of the micro-service](#deploy-the-baca-mediator-microservice), so if you have not completed that yet, go to that section and return here to complete the `BAW` servers configuration.

-- After this you can now go to the `Process Admin Console` and you should see the snapshot in the list of `Installed Apps`.
+- Open the `Process Admin Console`; you should see the snapshot in the list of `Installed Apps`.

 ![](images/config-servers3.png)

-- You click on the snapshot and then select the `Servers` section and you should see the two server definitions used (`DenimODMServer` for the referenced ODM Sever and `IBMBAW` for the referenced ECM server).
+- Click on the snapshot and select the `Servers` section and you should see the two server definitions used (`DenimODMServer` for the referenced ODM Sever and `IBMBAW` for the referenced ECM server).

 ![](images/config-servers4.png)

-- You should change the settings for the respective configured servers to match how you installed your environment (the `Hostname`, `Port` (if non standard) and user credentials (where relevant) need to be configured).
+- You should change the settings for the respective configured servers to match your environment, i.e. the `Hostname`, the `Port` if non-standard, and user credentials (where relevant) need to be configured.

 ![](images/config-servers5.png)